MIC-DKFZ/nnUNet/documentation/ignore_label.md

 Remember that nnU-Net runs a cross-validation.
 Thus, it will also evaluate on your partially annotated data.
 This will of course work!
-If you wish to compare different sparse annotation strategies (through simulations for example), we recommend to evaluate on densely annotated images by running inference and then using `nnUNetv2_evaluate_folder` or `nnUNetv2_evaluate_simple`.
+If you wish to compare different sparse annotation strategies (through simulations for example), we recommend evaluating on densely annotated images by running inference and then using `nnUNetv2_evaluate_folder` or `nnUNetv2_evaluate_simple`.